GorgonzolaRex/wizardry-daphne-guide/docs/events/otherworld-adventurers/otherworld-adventurers-guide.md

     === "Reputation Level"

         - Reputation level is a hidden mechanic in the game.
 You receive Reputation points every time you complete a Guild Request or a Special Request.
-        - Arna will not offer you the next Grade Exam until you have accumulated a certain amount of Reputation points.
+        - Arna will not offer you the next Grade Exam until you have earned a certain amount of Reputation points.
-        - Special Requests, particularly the True endings, seem to give more "points" than standard Guild Requests.
+        - Special Requests, especially their True endings, seem to give more "points" than standard Guild Requests.
         - We do not know:
             - If you get more Reputation points from the later Abysses.
-            - If completing all Guild request in an Abyss gives you extra Reputation points as a one-time "bonus".
+            - If completing all Guild request in an Abyss gives you extra Reputation points as a one-time bonus.

 ??? note "Priorities Guide"

     === "How to Use"

-        - Know upfront that this can be a frustrating and time-consuming process, especially if you are in A3 and want access to Seven Luminaries junk.
+        - Know upfront that this can be a frustrating and time-consuming process, especially if you are in A3 and want to unlock Seven Luminaries junk.
         - The tabs are organized by priority from left-to-right.
-        - Once you can no longer progress on a given tab proceed to the next one.
+Once you can no longer progress on a given tab proceed to the next one.
         - Remember!
-The junk pool will not update unless you reset the entire event using the Event button (yellow shield icon).
+The junk pool will not update unless you reset the entire event using the Event button (yellow shield icon) and selecting Cursed Wheel.
 Some Discord members have it happen automatically, but many do not.
         - As a last resort you can send an [Inquiry](https://support.wizardry.info/en/inquiry) to Drecom if you have tried everything listed above as it could be a bug.

     === "True Endings"

         - Complete the True endings for both A1 and A2.
 It should not take that much time if you are in A3 or A4.
-        - This is the only requirement that functions as a Yes/No flag.
+This is the only requirement that functions as a Yes/No flag versus "points" toward one of the primary variables.
         - The A1 True ending requires everyone to be alive and Alabno's sub-quest chain to be completed.
         - The A2 True ending requires a series of sub-quests to unlock the second GWO boss battle (not Melgina).
         - For A2 we recommend you do it with a new faction since the last Mermaid statue is located on F6.